Skip to menu Skip to content Skip to footer

 Equity scholarships

-The UQ Link Scholarship will help with financial costs while studying, providing up to $3000 per year.
+The UQ Link Scholarship will help with financial costs while studying, providing up to $3,000 per year.

 To apply for this scholarship, you must complete the 'financial hardship' category when submitting your university preferences through QTAC.
 If you mark this category, you will automatically be considered for an equity scholarship through the Educational Access Scheme.

-Finding the right scholarship for you
+Finding the right scholarship to help you afford university

 Explore UQ’s scholarships and use the filter function to find the best fit for you.

 Most applications require you to submit documentation proving your eligibility for the scholarship, along with a personal statement.
-UQ has a series of application tips available to help.
+UQ has a series of application tips to help.

 Are you an international student?
 There are scholarships available for you too.
 Learn more about the cost of study and find other international student support resources.